summary

 Bill Summary

 Amends the various requirements in the event of a fetal death, including registration of certain fetal deaths, filing and preparation of a certificate of fetal death, and issuance of a permit for removal, burial, or other disposition.
-Effective 7/1/3000.
-(HD1)
+(SD1)

 AI Summary

-This bill modifies the requirements for reporting fetal deaths in Hawaii, aiming to improve data collection and support grieving families, particularly noting the disproportionately high fetal death rates among Native Hawaiians and Pacific Islanders.
-Key provisions include establishing a minimum gestational age of twenty weeks or a weight of at least three hundred fifty grams for mandatory fetal death registration, with exceptions for miscarriages under this threshold and intentionally terminated pregnancies, thereby aligning with federal recommendations and reducing administrative burdens.
-The bill also extends the reporting deadline for fetal deaths to fourteen days to allow for more thorough determination of causes, clarifies when a permit is needed for the disposition of fetal remains, and allows for optional documentation of fetal death for miscarriages less than twenty weeks gestation upon request from the birthing parent, which serves as a supportive measure for healing rather than a legal record.
-Additionally, it defines terms like "advanced practice registered nurse" and "physician assistant" and makes conforming changes to existing statutes regarding the department's authority and the reporting of deaths.
+This bill aims to improve the collection of data related to fetal deaths in Hawaii, particularly noting the disproportionately high rates among Native Hawaiians and Pacific Islanders and the significant emotional and financial toll on affected families.
+Key provisions include establishing a minimum gestational age of twenty weeks (or a minimum fetal weight of 350 grams) for mandatory fetal death registration, aligning with national standards and reducing the burden of reporting for very early miscarriages, which are often not accurately recorded.
+For miscarriages occurring before this threshold, attending medical professionals will be required to provide documentation upon request from the birthing parent, though this documentation will not serve as a legal government record.
+The bill also extends the reporting deadline for fetal deaths from three to fourteen days to allow for more thorough determination of the cause, and clarifies when a permit is required for the disposition of fetal remains, generally exempting cases under twenty weeks gestation or those resulting from legally performed abortions.
+Additionally, the bill defines terms like "advanced practice registered nurse" and "physician assistant" and makes conforming changes to existing statutes regarding the department's authority and duties in collecting vital statistics.

 Committee Categories